Title IX Investigation Overview

-The following important information is relevant to any individual participating in an Title IX interview processes.
+The following important information is relevant to any individual participating in Title IX interview processes.

 Scheduling of Interviews.
-Interviews are scheduled based upon mutual availability and in being cognizant for the need for 90-120 minutes of time to host these involved conversations.
+Interviews are scheduled based upon mutual availability and in being mindful for the need for 90-120 minutes of time.
 Individuals may request to reschedule interviews by being in contact with the Title IX Investigator.

 Break time.
 Breaks are permitted during the interview, upon request.

 Personal belongings in the interview room.
 Certain personal effects, such as bags and backpacks are permitted in the interview room.

 Electronic devices.
 Cell phones and other electronic devices should be silenced to minimize distractions and delays.